-- A. During the first week of classes, a course may be dropped by following the instructions listed above in 4c. - B. After the first week of classes, to drop a course, a withdrawal form must be submitted to the Office of Admissions/Registrar.
-This form is found under the Admissions Tab in the My ASUN Portal.
-Students that withdraw from a course after the first week of class will receive a grade of "W" on their academic record. - 6.
-Withdrawing from the College (Withdrawing from all courses for a semester): Withdrawing from college will affect the time necessary to complete a program of study and may affect a student's financial aid.
-ASU-Newport has professional staff trained to help students overcome problems that might negatively affect their academic goals. - A. Students considering withdrawal from the College must consult with their Academic Advisor.
-The Withdrawal form must be signed by the student and Academic Advisor. - B. Students receiving Financial Aid should meet with their Financial Aid Advisor prior to withdrawing from a course or from the College. - C. Students are encouraged to consult with Counseling Services prior to withdrawal.
-Refer to Counseling Services for further information.
+- A. During the first week of classes, a course may be dropped by following the instructions listed above in 4C. - B. To withdraw from an individual course after the published 100% refund period log onto the Portal.
+Select academics tab.
+Click on class schedule.
+Click on the corresponding circle with a red exclamation point (!).
+Do this for each course from which you wish to withdraw. - C. To withdraw from all courses in a semester, follow directions above (5.B). - 6.
+Withdrawing from the College (withdrawing from all courses in a semester) will affect the time necessary to complete a program of study and may affect a student's financial aid.
+ASU-Newport has professional staff trained to help students overcome problems that might negatively affect their academic goals.
+A. Students considering withdrawal from the College must consult with their Academic Advisor.
+The Withdrawal form must be signed by the student and Academic Advisor. - B. Students receiving Financial Aid should meet with their Financial Aid Advisor prior to withdrawing from a course or from the College.